 Traditional enterprise networking approach won’t work here – and neither will traditional service-provider infrastructure.
-Enterprises and services providers are converging around flexible and scalable cloud-native approach: Cloud native functions (CNFs) that can leverage the cloud model.
+Enterprises and services providers are converging around flexible and scalable cloud-native approach: Cloud native functions (CNFs) that can leverage the cloud edge model.

 Here is what the new edge requirements look like: